How Contemporary Lighting Design Shapes Experience, Meaning, and Value?

 • Authority and credibility

-Poor lighting undermines even the strongest contemporary programs.
+Poor lighting undermines even the strongest contemporary programs, which is why well-planned track lighting for contemporary galleries matters.

 Final perspective on modern art gallery lighting